Micro-Macro Modelling of an Array of Spheres Interacting Through Lubrication Forces: Asymptotic Behaviour of the Discrete Solutions

-\section{Asymptotic behaviour of the discrete solutions}
+\section{Asymptotic Behaviour of the Discrete Solutions}

 Let $I$ denote $]0,1[$.
 Firstly, we build a new operator $\tPP$, which is our key tool to connect the microscopic level to the macroscopic one.
-This operator is defined the following way: Given $\eps>0$, an $\eps$-feasible position vector $\qq$ (as stated by Definition~\ref{dfntn:eps_feasible}, it represents a distribution of particles whose centers are located at $q_i$, $i=1,\dots,N$, with common radius $\eps$), a force density $f\in L^1(I)$, we define vector $\uu$ as $\PP(\qq,\ff^\eps,\eps)$ (see Proposition~\ref{prpstn:sol_ss_masse} or~\ref{prpstn:sol_ss_massebis}, depending on whether $\qq$ is strictly feasible or feasible), where $\ff^\eps$ is defined by
+This operator is defined the following way: Given $\eps>0$, an $\eps$-feasible position vector $\qq\in\IR^{N-1}$ (as stated by Definition~\ref{definition:eps_feasible}, it represents a distribution of $N+1$ particles whose centers are located at $q_0=0$, $q_i$ for $i=1,\dots,N-1$ and $q_N=1$, with common radius $\eps$), a force density $f\in L^1(I)$, we define $\uu$ as $\PP(\qq,\ff^\eps,\eps)$ (see Proposition~\ref{proposition:sol_ss_masse} or~\ref{proposition:sol_ss_massebis}, depending on whether $\qq$ is feasible or strictly feasible), where $\ff^\eps$ is defined by

-Now, to this vector $\uu=\PP(\qq,\ff^\eps,\eps)\in\IR^{N-1}$, we associate a piecewise affine function $u$ defined by
+Now, to this vector $\uu=\PP(\qq,\ff^\eps,\eps)=(u_i)_{i=1\ldots N-1}$, we associate a piecewise affine function $u$ defined by